max-evolve/max-evolve.github.io/_resources/2025-01-01-product-execution-questions.md

 Sample questions:

 - What are the top 3 types of A/B Experiments you would run on Facebook ads to increase revenue?
-- How would you experiment with LinkedIn’s homepage to drive sign-in rates?
+- How would you experiment with LinkedIn's homepage to drive sign-in rates?

 A/B tests are one of the core tools a product manager can employ for understanding user behavior.
 In fact, at many large tech companies, product managers are heavily involved with experimentation as a means to validate their product decisions.